veksha/cuda_lsp/readme/readme.txt

 Some list of LSP language names can be seen here: https://microsoft.github.io/language-server-protocol/specifications/specification-current/#-textdocumentitem-

-Option to fill "Code tree" from the LSP server:
+Allows to fill code-tree from LSP server:
   "enable_code_tree": true

-Which document symbols to show in the tree can also be configured with a comma-separated list of symbol kinds:
+Which document symbols to show in the code-tree, can be configured with a comma-separated list of symbol kinds:
   "tree_types_show": "file,module,namespace,package,class,method,property,field,constructor,enum,interface,function,variable,constant,string,number,boolean,array,object,key,null,enummember,struct,event,operator,typeparameter"
 Default value is: "namespace,class,method,constructor,interface,function,struct"

-Format document on every save (off by default).
+Reformat the document on every file-saving (off by default).
 Server needs to support document formatting.
   "format_on_save": true

 Log 'stderr' of server's process to log-panel (off by default):
   "log_stderr": true

-Disable autocompletion in comment and/or string context for this server. overrides same global option. ('cs' by default):
+How to disable auto-completion in "comments" and "strings".
+Overrides the same global option.
+If "c" in value - disable in "comments"; if "s" in value - disable in "strings".
+User must remove "s" from value for LSP servers that can auto-complete inside quotes ('class' attribute in HTML, etc).
   "disabled_contexts": "cs"
-User must set it to empty value ("") for LSP servers that can autocomplete inside quotes (class attribute in HTML, etc).

 Server-specific options